Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the CERN Large Hadron Collider

-Theoretical calculations from iEBE-VISHNU~\cite{Shen:2014vra}, MUSIC~\cite{Schenke:2010rr,Schenke:2010nt} as well as AMPT~\cite{Lin:2004en,Ma:2016fve} models are, when available, compared to the data in Fig.~\ref{fig:Fpsi}.
-The iEBE-VISHNU model is a (2+1)D viscous hydrodynamical model coupled to the hadronic cascade model UrQMD~\cite{Bass:1998ca}.
-This model has been successful in describing collective phenomena in different systems and event-by-event fluctuations~\cite{Zhao:2017yhj,Li:2021nas}.
-The iEBE-VISHNU model is used with \trento initial conditions and has a temperature-dependent specific shear viscosity $\eta/s(T)$~\cite{Bernhard:2016tnd}.
-The model is limited to \pt ranges below 3 GeV\textit{/c}.
-The MUSIC model is an event-by-event (3+1D) viscous hydrodynamic model and is used with both Glauber~\cite{Bozek:2019wyr} and \trento~\cite{Moreland:2014oya} initial conditions.
-Different values of the specific shear viscosity of 0.08, 0.12 and 0.16 are used with \trento initial conditions~\cite{Bozek:2021mov}.
-The AMPT transport model uses partonic interactions with string melting, and a quark coalescence model is used to simulate the formation of hadrons, which are then transported through a hadronic cascade model~\cite{Li:1995pra}.
-It is tuned to measurements of $\mathrm{d}N/\mathrm{d}\eta$, \pt-spectra and elliptic flow of charged pions, kaons and protons from the ALICE experiment~\cite{Xu:2011fi,Ma:2016fve}.
-The iEBE-VISHNU calculation underestimates the deviation of \Fpsi{2} from unity at above 2.5 GeV\textit{/c} across the presented centralities with the largest difference in the 0--5\% most central collisions.
-The iEBE-VISHNU model with \trento initial conditions uses parameters extracted from a Bayesian analysis~\cite{Bernhard:2016tnd} in contrast to the MUSIC models which use standard \trento initial conditions~\cite{Moreland:2014oya}.
-The Bayesian \trento represents the current best understanding of the initial conditions and QGP transport properties, so these measurements bring further constraints on the state-of-the-art models.
-The comparison of the MUSIC calculations with Glauber and \trento initial conditions shows that \Fpsi{2} is sensitive to the fluctuations in the initial state with little sensitivity to the different values of specific shear viscosity.
-The AMPT calculation describes the data well in the 0--5\% most central collisions and captures the deviation from unity in the highest \pta bin.
-At higher centralities the AMPT calculation overestimates the deviation from unity at high \pta.
+The AMPT calculation presented here describes the data well in the 0--5\% most central collisions and captures the deviation from unity in the highest \pt~bin.
+At higher centralities, the AMPT calculation overestimates the deviation from unity at high \pt.
+The comparison of the MUSIC calculations with Glauber and \trento initial conditions shows that \Fpsi{2} is sensitive to the fluctuations in the initial state with little to no sensitivity to the different values of specific shear viscosity.
+This observation is consistent with the AMPT calculations presented in~\cite{Nielsen:2022jms}, where AMPT with different values of specific shear viscosity and initial conditions are compared.
+The iEBE-VISHNU calculation underestimates the deviation of \Fpsi{2} from unity at \pt $> 2.5$ GeV\textit{/c} across the presented centralities with the largest difference in the 0--5\% most central collisions.
+The iEBE-VISHNU model with \trento initial conditions uses parameters extracted from a Bayesian analysis~\cite{Bernhard:2016tnd} in contrast to the MUSIC models, which use standard \trento initial conditions with p = 0~\cite{Moreland:2014oya}.
+The extracted parameters from the Bayesian analysis represent the current best understanding of the initial conditions and QGP transport properties.
+Including additional constraints in the Bayesian analyses, such as \Fpsi{2}, should improve our understanding of the event-by-event fluctuating initial state thus allowing for a more robust and unbiased extraction of the expansion properties of the matter formed in these collisions.